truera/trulens/docs/trulens_eval/logging.md

 To get feedback on the quality of your LLM, you can use any of the provided feedback functions or add your own.

-To assess your LLM quality, you can provide the feedback functions to tru.run_feedback() in a list provided to feedback_functions.
+To assess your LLM quality, you can provide the feedback functions to `tru.run_feedback()` in a list provided to `feedback_functions`.

 ```python
 feedback_results = tru.run_feedback_functions(